 11 When David rose up in the morning, the word of the Lord came to the prophet Gad, David’s seer, saying, 12 “Go and speak to David, ‘The Lord says, “I offer you three things.
 Choose one of them, that I may do it to you.” ’ ”

-13 So Gad came to David, and told him, and said to him, “Shall seven years of famine come to you in your land?
+13 So Gad came to David and spoke to him and said, “Shall seven years of famine come to you in your land?
 Or will you flee three months before your foes while they pursue you?
 Or shall there be three days’ pestilence in your land?
-Now answer, and consider what answer I shall return to him who sent me.”
+Now answer and consider what answer I shall return to him who sent me.”

 14 David said to Gad, “I am in distress.
 Let us fall now into the hand of the Lord, for his mercies are great.
 Let me not fall into the hand of man.”

 15 So the Lord sent a pestilence on Israel from the morning to the appointed time, and 70,000 people from Dan to Beersheba died.
 16 When the angel stretched out his hand toward Jerusalem to destroy it, the Lord relented of the disaster and said to the angel who destroyed the people, “It is enough.
 Now withdraw your hand.”
 The angel of the Lord was by the threshing floor of Araunah the Jebusite.